 JEE Main Cutoff 2020 -

-NTA will be releasing the cutoff of JEE Main 2020 in online mode after the result is announced or counselling is conducted.
+NTA will release the cutoff of JEE Main 2020 in online mode along with the result of the JEE Main 2020 April session.
+The expected cutoff of JEE Main 2020 has been updated here.
 There will be two types of JEE Main 2020 cutoff - qualifying and admission.
-The qualifying cutoff of JEE Main 2020 will consist of the minimum marks that has to be scored to qualify for JEE Advanced.
+The qualifying cutoff of JEE Main 2020 will consist of the minimum marks that have to be scored to qualify for JEE Advanced.
+Students must note that the cutoff will be released after the declaration of JEE Main April result.
+The result of JEE Main 2020 January session only comprise of the scores of the candidates.
 Only those candidates who meet the prescribed JEE Main cutoff 2020 will be allowed to attempt JEE Advanced examination for IIT admissions.
 Candidates will be able to access the qualifying cutoff along with the result of

 APPLICATIONS OPEN NOW

 Common Rank List (CRL)

 JEE Main 2020 January Session Examination

 Release of Result - April Session